Frequently asked questions (FAQs)

 If you do a surname search for a very popular name such as Smith, you will get a huge list of results.
 In the case of Smith there are over 15,000 results.

-The surname search routine allows you to select six different ways in which the results will be displayed:
+Once you have your search results, the surname search routine allows you to select six different ways in which the results will be displayed:

 Cemetery name order